Welcome to Coastal Veterinary Services

 Seasonally Relevant

-Companion Animals: Allergy-related issues often persist into the autumn months.
+As we approach summer, we’re seeing an increase in allergy-related issues among pets.
 If your dog is scratching more than usual, has sore or smelly ears, or is experiencing red, irritated skin or paws, book a consult with one of our veterinarians.
 We’ll help create an effective treatment plan to keep your pet comfortable and healthy.